-APPROVAL OF MINUTES
+APPROVAL OF THE MINUTES

-Prior to the meeting, copies of the Minutes taken during the November 4, 1997, meeting of the Executive Committee of the Council were distributed for review.
+Prior to the meeting, copies of the Minutes taken during the November 17, 1998, meeting of the Executive Committee of the Council were distributed for review.

-ACTION:-It was moved and seconded to approve the Minutes taken during the November 4, 1997, meeting of the Executive Committee of the Council.
+ACTION: - It was moved by Dr. O'Leary and seconded to approve the Minutes taken during the November 17, 1998, meeting of the Executive Committee of the Council.
 The motion carried unanimously.